Driving License

 Who can drive in the Netherlands?

-To legally drive in the Netherlands, you must be at least 18 years old and have a full valid driving license, which is known as rijbewijs.
+To legally drive in the Netherlands, you must be at least 18 years old and have a valid driving license known as rijbewijs.
 You should also have third-party liability car insurance (WA-verzekering), a certificate of car ownership (tenaamstellingsbewijs or tenaamstellingscode), and a vehicle registration card (kentekencard or kentekenbewijs).

-Expats are allowed to drive with a foreign driving license in the Netherlands up until a certain time period.
+Expats can drive with a foreign license in the Netherlands until a specific period.
 If your driving license was issued in an EU/EFT country, you can continue using your foreign license for 15 years.
 However, if your license was issued in a country outside an EU/EFTA country, you can only use your license for 185 days after you first register at your local municipality in the Netherlands.
+Only highly skilled migrants can change their home country driving licenses if they have received approval from the tax authority for the 30% tax return rule.
+Other non-European migrants, such as students, start-ups, self-employed, investors, partners, or mirage residents, must apply for a Dutch driving license.

 Dutch driving licenses

 All drivers in the Netherlands must possess a valid driving license issued by the RDW.
-There are several types of Dutch driving licenses that authorize the use of a different category of vehicle.
+Several types of Dutch driving licenses authorize the use of a different category of vehicle.
 These include categories:

 - A – motorcycles